KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.

-## Internal range
+## Internal range of light contribution values

+This section describes how light contribution values shall be handled.

 When the KHR_displaymapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.
 This does not have an impact on color texture sources since they define values as contribution factor.
 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

 When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max luminance, meaning that the dynamic range is 0 to 10000.
-This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value range, it does not mean that the display will be capable of outputing at this light luminance.
+This means that content creators shall be aware of 10000 cd/m2 as the maximum brightness value range.
+It does not mean that the display will be capable of outputing at this light luminance.

-## Scene light value
+## Exporter considerations for light contribution values

 A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
 If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `sceneAperture` to `AUTO`